sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-702	Search in a Sorted Array of Unknown Size    		68.1%	Medium
+you can only access the array using ArrayReader. find the index for the target. binary search just assume right=INT_MAX.
+->>

+<<-719	Find K-th Smallest Pair Distance    		32.2%	Hard
+given an array, find the kth smallest pair difference (absolute difference) sort and do binary search: min is 0, max is the last one - first one. then give a mid, count number of pairs < mid. (count can use two pointer to reach O(N)) ->>

 <<-774	Minimize Max Distance to Gas Station    		47.7%	Hard
 given n gas stations in position[i]. add k more stations so that the max distance between adjacent stations is minimized.
 - final arrangement the gas station shall spread in between.